Jagusti/fvtt-wfrp4e-gmtoolkit/README.md

 ## Compatibility

-Version 0.8.0 requires
+Version 0.9.0 requires
-- Foundry VTT: 0.8.8 - 0.8.9
+- Foundry VTT: v9
-- WFRP4e: 4.0.6 - 4.3.1
+- WFRP4e: v5

-This version (including new enhancements) is partially compatible with WFRP4e 5.x and Foundry 9.x.
-Known conflicts are described in issue #69, and will be addressed in the next release.
-Future versions of the Toolkit may not be compatible with earlier versions of Foundry or the WFRP4e system.

-If you are using earlier versions of WFRP4e (3.4.1 - 3.6.2) and Foundry (0.7.10), then you should use [v0.6.3](https://github.com/Jagusti/fvtt-wfrp4e-gmtoolkit/releases/tag/v0.6.3) of the GM Toolkit.
+If you are using earlier versions of WFRP4e (4.0.6 - 4.3.1) and Foundry (0.8.8 - 0.8.9), then you should use [v0.8.0](https://github.com/Jagusti/fvtt-wfrp4e-gmtoolkit/releases/tag/v0.8.0) of the GM Toolkit.

 ## Installation Instructions
 For full details, see the [Getting Started guide](../../wiki/getting-started) on the [wiki](../../wiki).